kienstra/augmented-reality/readme.txt

 See augmented reality in WordPress.

 This is experimental, and only works on Android 8 (Oreo) with earlier versions of Chrome Dev or Canary (70-72).
-Using older browsers is probably only good on a testing device, not on your normal phone.
+Using older browsers is probably only advisable on a testing device, not your normal phone.

 == Installation ==